What is safeguarding?

 What to do if you have a safeguarding concern about a child?

 If it is regarding a pupil that attends Woods Bank and it is within school hours please feel free to telephone the school and speak to a Designated Senior Lead for Child Protection (DSL).

-DSL's at Woods Bank: Nicola Berkeley, Julie Elwell, Laura Bayliss, Jenni Jealous, Andrea Robinson, Emma Haldron & Donna Perry.
+DSL's at Woods Bank: Nicola Berkeley, Julie Elwell, Laura Bayliss, Jenni Jealous, Michelle Lucas, Emma Haldron & Donna Perry.

 If the concern is about a child that does not attend Woods Bank or it is outside of school hours then please contact Walsall Children's Safeguarding Board.
 Their website gives clear procedures on this.
 Click here to access this website.